getindiekit/indiekit/docs/plugins/api/index.md

 | `/locales` | Localisation files. _Optional_. |
 | `/views` | Nunjucks view templates. _Optional_. |

+### Plug-in icon

-You can also choose to provide an icon for your plug-in.
-This should be a square shaped SVG provided at `/assets/icon.svg`.
+To provide an icon for your plug-in, include a square shaped SVG file at `/assets/icon.svg`.

+### Homepage widget

+To provide a small widget for the signed-in homepage, include a Nunjucks file at `/includes/[plugin.id]-widget.njk`, and use the `widget` component to ensure correct markup and styling.
+[Here’s an example](https://github.com/getindiekit/indiekit/blob/main/packages/endpoint-posts/includes/endpoint-posts-widget.njk).